Fu-Om/bitFlyer-dca/README.md

 ### Description

-An automatic DCA script for bitbank.
+An automatic DCA script for bitFlyer.
 Change the parameters to fit your needs.

 A `log.csv` file will be created.